Online Partnership Curator

 In 2016 Betty Johnson retired as our club Director after serving us for 21 years.
 Unfortunately Pat Ford passed away after serving 18 years as Club Manager.
 Alex Booke became the new Club Manager.
 We now have 17 Directors and are offering 18 games per week spread out over 7 different recreational centers.

 In 2018 Rick Gauthier replaced Paul Matheson as Head Director.
 Paul had served for 5 distinguished years and instigated many new programs.
+Our club became incorporated and is now officially called The Villages Duplicate Bridge Club, Inc.

 The growth of our club has been phenomenal.
 We have grown from a small community club within The Villages, when it was in its infancy, to being the 2nd largest ACBL club in North America in 2017.
 Click on the Submenu buttons to the left to get a detailed summary of our growth as follows: